Ruin9999/leetcode-api/README.md

 ## Why 🤔

-While working on other projects, I realized that there weren't many easy options for interacting with the leetcode grapql api.
+While working on other projects, I realized that there weren't many easy options for interacting with the leetcode's grapql api.
 So when I needed data, I had to reverse engineer the API to get what I needed.

 This project was built to solve that problem.